 In recent years, the primary housing challenge for Sarpy County has been to maintain and increase the rate of new housing development to keep pace with the population growth of the County.
 While this remains true, the greatest challenge over the next five years for Sarpy County will be to mobilize the necessary resources, including both available financial assistance and the creation of project-specific Housing Partnerships to, first, replace the 399 total housing units lost during the 2019 flooding disaster and, two, build housing for the County's low- to moderate-income individuals and families.
-This will include project-specific housing developments that create affordable housing units to a wide range of household incomes (very-low to upper-income individuals and families), with special attention given to workforce households, all in an attempt to sustain the high quality of life in Sarpy County, enjoyed by households of all social/economic backgrounds.
-Overall, Sarpy County should target 5,579 housing units by 2025, consisting of an estimated 3,618 owner units and 1,961 rental units.
+This will include project-specific housing developments that create affordable housing units to a wide range of household incomes (very-low to upper-income individuals and families), with special attention given to workforce households, all in an attempt to sustain the high quality of life in Sarpy County should target 5,579 housing units by 2025, consisting of an estimated 3,618 owner units and 1,961 rental units.